 “P. emblica extract demonstrated significant antiplatelet activity with both single and multiple dose administration.”

 Called uremia, patients with this disease were given an amla supplement to use for 4 months.
 It did not improve their kidney or liver function, but their data suggests it decreased oxidative stress by increasing plasma antioxidant levels.
 (30)

 This double blind and randomized trial involved 57 adults who used a triphala mouthwash.
 As mentioned, that Ayurvedic recipe is not pure amla, but it does represent a major portion at 33% by weight.

 Some received a mouthwash with a 6% strength of triphala, others were given chlorhexidine (a prescription mouthwash) and one group used neither.
 Both of mouthwashes performed comparably:

 - After 15 days, triphala and chlorhexidine mouthwashes had a 83% and 80% reduction in mutans streptococci bacteria, respectively.

 - After 45 days, the benefit was a 67% and 65% decrease.

 - The non-mouthwash group experienced a 3% increase at 15 days and a 7% increase at 45 days.

 The triphala was reported to have a similar antibacterial activity as this leading prescription, though without the side effects.
 A similar study involving school children also saw comparable improvement in plaque and gingivitis when those same two mouthwashes were matched against one another.
 (31) (32)

-What is certain is that the high vitamin C in amla is healthy for you.
-Just that perk alone makes it a smart investment for your body.
+Even though the preliminary benefits suggested by research are not proven, what is proven is the high vitamin C in amla fruit.
+Just that perk alone makes amla health for you.
 Here’s how to take it: